ClickedTran/FixItemUI/README.md

   button-enough: "§l§a• §cFix §bMoney§a •"
   confirm: "§l§a• §cConfirm §a•"
   no: "§l§a• §cNo §a•\n§bFor me back"
-  percent: 1 #Each durability percentage is equal to 3 (x3) please leave the default as 1!!
+  percent: 1 #Each durability percentage is equal to x(number) exp, please default to 1!!
   price: 1000
   successfully: "§l§aYou have repaired item §6{item_name} a for §b{price} money"
   fail: "§l§cYou do not have enough §6{price} §cto fix this item!"